JoseRodriguezRomero/MolFFSim/README.md

   * [*J. Phys.
 Chem.
 A,* 128, 6, 1163–1172 (2024)](https://pubs.acs.org/doi/10.1021/acs.jpca.3c06724)
   * [*J. Chem.
 Phys.* In review (2024)](https://doi.org/10.26434/chemrxiv-2024-t5tfh-v2)

 Exact values of gradients and Hessians of interaction energies are obtained using algorithmic differentiation via [autodiff](https://autodiff.github.io/).
 Currently, only forward mode automatic differentiation is supported.
 All the linear algebra necessary for calculations within this program is handled using [Eigen](https://gitlab.com/libeigen/eigen).
-Parallelization is achieved using a combination of `std::thread` and [OpenMP](https://www.openmp.org/).
+Parallelization is achieved using [OpenMP](https://www.openmp.org/).
 All non-linear minimizations problems, related to both kinds of geometry optimizations supported in this program, are handled through [libLBFGS](https://www.chokkan.org/software/liblbfgs/).

 ## Compiling and installing
 In principle, any C++ compiler that supports C++17 can compile this program.
 However, thus far, it has been tested only with GCC and Clang compilers.
 Before proceeding with the compilation and installation, ensure that [CMake](https://gitlab.kitware.com/cmake/cmake) and [OpenMP](https://www.openmp.org/) are installed, along with the C++ libraries [Eigen](https://gitlab.com/libeigen/eigen), [autodiff](https://autodiff.github.io/) and [libLBFGS](https://www.chokkan.org/software/liblbfgs/).
 Detailed instructions on compiling and installing these libraries are available on their respective GitHub/GitLab repositories.